Community of goods of the early church of Jerusalem: Texts on the equalization of property between communities

 According to Acts 6:1–7, the community of goods did not always ensure that everyone was provided for: the widows of the Greek-speaking Jewish Christians had been overlooked in the daily distribution of food.
+This happened when the number of the disciples of the church was multiplied.
 A general assembly of the church transferred the distribution of food, which had previously been carried out by the apostles themselves, to a newly appointed group of seven deacons.

 Other New Testament texts report on collections from other churches for the early church.
 They show that there was still a shortage there, so that an equalization of possessions was introduced between the churches.
 Acts 11:27–30 mentions such a collection from Antioch.
 According to Galatians 2:10, a continuous collection for the early church was agreed at the Apostles' Council (around 48), which Paul of Tarsus wanted to collect from the churches he had founded.
 A famine in the region around the year 47/48 was a conceivable reason for this.
 The example of the Jerusalem community of goods may have inspired the external collection of donations.

 In Romans 15:25-29, Paul described the handing over of this collection "for the poor among the saints in Jerusalem" (cf. Acts 24:17) and wrote about the donors: "They have done it willingly and are also their debtors.
 For if the Gentiles have been given a share in their spiritual goods, it is right and proper that they should also serve them with physical goods."
 He therefore did not understand this collection for the poor as a charitable service, but as a theological duty of the Gentile Christians, who were to thank the Jewish Christians for the message of salvation they had received and confirm their lasting connection.

 In 2 Cor 8:1-15, Paul encouraged the church in Corinth to continue the collection they had begun earlier for the early church: "For you know what Jesus Christ our Lord did in his love: He who was rich became poor for your sakes, that through his poverty he might make you rich. [...]
 For it is not a question of your being in need by helping others; it is a question of compensation.
 At the moment, your abundance should help compensate their poverty, so that one day their abundance may also help compensate your poverty.
 In this way there will be a balance, as it says in Scripture: "He who had gathered much did not have too much, and he who had little did not have too little."
 Paul thus took up the intention of the community of goods to compensate for the lack of the poor within the Christian community and transferred the idea of the equalization of possessions between rich and poor members of the church to the relationship between all the churches.